9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 Automatic derivation is not always possible.
-For instance, if you defined a type `data MyType = MyType (Int -> Bool)`, the compiler will not be able to derive an instance of `Show` because it doesn\'t know how to render a function.
+For instance, if you defined a type `data MyType = MyType (Int -> Bool)`, the compiler will not be able to derive an instance of `Show` because it doesn't know how to render a function.
 We will get a compilation error in such a situation.